-If you love the water, the reservoir is open for swimming (please note: water levels are lower than normal in summer 2016) and boating in the summer.
+If you love the water, the reservoir is open for swimming (please note: water levels are lower than normal and swimming area has been moved in summer 2016) and boating in the summer.
 Try Stand Up Paddleboarding, or grab a friend for a peaceful canoe ride around the lake.
 The boardwalk is a great walk to navigate a stroller!
 Families and friends can book a picnic table by the lake for a day out in nature.

 The little ones will love the Family Outdoor Movie Nights at Kelso in the summer.
 Put your pyjamas on, bring popcorn, and settle in for a family-friendly flick on an outdoor big screen.
 After the movie, rent a campsite for the evening, and watch nature’s big screen, the stars in the sky at night, while you chow down on gooey s’mores.

 Fall at Kelso